silviusaviuc17/Random-Password-Generator/README.md

 Follow the instructions in the terminal to specify the length of the password.

-The generated password will be displayed in the terminal.# Simple-Games
+The generated password will be displayed in the terminal.